Deep Fakes, Elections and The New Threat to Democracy

 MIT suggests some steps to check the truthfulness of images and videos on the internet, such as by paying attention to three main things: the face, the audio and the lighting.
 For UNESCO, “the rise of AI-augmented disinformation and misinformation demands a fundamental shift in how education must equip citizens to combat it.
 The task is not simply to teach new verification techniques, but to rebuild our very relationship with knowledge in an age where our senses can be deceived.”

-Like ths type of content?
-Check out Her Campus Casper Libero for more.
+Like this type of content?
+Check out Her Campus Cásper Líbero for more.